GerindT/reSearch/readme.md

-> Welcome to ResearchGay a website for AI research papers inspired by ResearchGate and ArXiv
+> Welcome to ReSearch is a website for AI research papers inspired by ResearchGate and ArXiv

 ## Technologies used: